nmlgc/tupblocks/README.md

 * Build **types** are our concept of variants, and are always part of the regular build graph.

   [Tup's variant feature](https://gittup.org/tup/manual.html#lbAL) replaces the regular in-tree build paradigm with an out-of-tree build, and even duplicates the entire directory structure of the tree inside the variant directory.
   I don't like this, so let's just duplicate build rules and distinguish buildtypes with tried-and-true suffixes.

-* Each configuration decides which buildtypes it is built for.

-  The above point would cause every variant to always be built.
-  Since this can lead to unreasonably long build times, the set of buildtypes can be filtered when branching off a new configuration, e.g. based on a `CONFIG_` variable.\
-  This can be helpful when building with third-party libraries.
-  During development on a local machine, you'd typically want these to be available in both debug and release buildtypes at any time, but you still want to switch between *only* a debug or a release build to keep build times low.
-  By only filtering buildtypes for your own code using a `CONFIG_` variable, Tup will retain both the debug and release rules for libraries and thus won't need to rebuild the library when switching.
+If you only need to build a subset of a project's buildtypes, use [Tup's partial update feature](https://gittup.org/tup/manual.html#lbAD) to skip the others while leaving any of their previous outputs in the tree.

 ## Usage